-Publisher: Grade: NON-NEGOTIABLE REQUIREMENTS Y/N Notes RANGE OF TEXT: Reading selections are high quality literary and informational texts.
-Instructional time is divided to reflect a balance of literary and informational text.
-COMPLEXITY OF TEXT: The textbook/series selections: exhibit concrete evidence of quantitative and qualitative measures. are appropriate for each grade level in the K-5 grade band. represent a progression of text complexity as materials progress across the grade band.
-3. SUFFICIENT PRACTICE IN READING COMPLEX TEXTS: Text/textbook series provides all students, including those who are below grade level, with extensive opportunities to encounter and comprehend grade-level complex text.
-Internals systematically direct teachers to feture to focused parts of the text to guide students through re-reading, discussion, and writing about the ideas, events, and information.
-4. FOCUS ON THE TEXT IS THE CENTER OF ALL LESSONS: Pre-reading activities carefully consider reader and task and do not deflate the rigor of the text.
-Suggested approaches to teacher scaffolding are student-centered, research and evidenced-based, and begin with the text.
-5. INCLUSION OF TEXT DEPENDENT QUESTIONS: The questions in the text: reflect a variety of types (SR, CR, PT). align to reading standards 1-9. demonstrate a range of depth of knowledge and require text dependent analysis.
-6. WRITING TO SOURCES: Tasks in the K-5 grade band: require students to confront the text directly. draw on textual evidence to support valid inferences, reflections and research from the text. reflect informational/explanatory, narrative, and opinion writing.
-7. QUALITY VOCABULARY: Materials focus of academic vocabulary prevalent in complex texts through reading, writing, listening and speaking instruction.
-8. READING FOUNDATIONS: Materials: provide explicit and systematic instruction and diagnostic support in concepts of print, phonological awareness, phonics, fluency, and word recognition. provide embedded assessment and supplemental supports for instruction.
+Pub Publisher: Title of Textbook: Grade: 2 NON-NEGOTIABLE REQUIREMENTS K Notes 1.
+RAN 1.
+RANGE OF TEXT: • Reading selections are high quality literary and informational texts. • Instructional time is divided to reflect a balance of literary and informational text.
+2. CON 2.
+COMPLEXITY OF TEXT: The textbook/series selections: • exhibit concrete evidence of quantitative and qualitative measures. • are appropriate for each grade level in the K-5 grade band. • represent a progression of text complexity as materials progress across the grade band.
+3. SUF 3.
+SUFFICIENT PRACTICE IN READING COMPLEX TEXTS: • Text/textbook series provides all students, including those who are below grade level, with extensive opportunities to encounter and comprehend grade-level complex text. • Materials systematically direct teachers to return to focused parts of the text to guide students through re-reading, discussion, and writing about the ideas, events, and information.
+4. FOC 4.
+FOCUS ON THE TEXT IS THE CENTER OF ALL LESSONS: • Pre-reading activities carefully consider reader and task and do not deflate the rigor of the text. • Suggested approaches to teacher scaffolding are student-centered, research and evidenced-based, and begin with the text.
+5. INCL 5.
+INCLUSION OF TEXT DEPENDENT QUESTIONS: The questions in the text: • reflect a variety of types (SR, CR, PT). • align to reading standards 1-9. • demonstrate a range of depth of knowledge and require text dependent analysis.
+6. WRI 6.
+WRITING TO SOURCES: Tasks in the K-5 grade band: • require students to confront the text directly. • draw on textual evidence to support valid inferences, reflections and research from the text. • reflect informational/explanatory, narrative, and opinion writing.
+7. QUA 7.
+QUALITY VOCABULARY: • Materials focus of academic vocabulary prevalent in complex texts through reading, writing, listening and speaking instruction.
+8. REAL 8.
+READING FOUNDATIONS: Materials: • provide explicit and systematic instruction and diagnostic support in concepts of print, phonological awareness, phonics, fluency, and word recognition. • provide embedded assessment and supplemental supports for instruction.